 The Citi Premier Card has a $95 annual fee.
 While that may put off some potential cardholders, Menez says that the important thing is making sure there are enough benefits to make the annual fee worth it.

-First, Menez points out that this card offers a $100 annual hotel savings benefit available for a single hotel stay of $500 or more (excluding taxes and fees) booked with your card through ThankYou.com or 1-800-THANKYOU.
-While taking advantage of the credit obviously requires a hotel purchase, this benefit certainly makes up for the card’s annual fee.
+First, Menez points out that this card offers an annual $100 hotel credit for a single hotel stay of $500 or more (excluding taxes and fees) booked with your card through ThankYou.com or 1-800-THANKYOU.
+While taking advantage of the credit obviously requires a hotel purchase, this benefit fully makes up for the card’s annual fee.

 Good point redemption options